howion/notes/poems/03-unholy-gospel.md

 To realize what truly matters the most\
 Is to understand why matters the least\
 In which we conclude the desire is what we need\
-Indeed
+Indeed...

+Indeed!
 Refactor all these charade with your embracement of truth\
 Where this ends is a matter of damnation\
-As there is no holy way to teach the youth without temptation\
+As there is no holy way to teach the youth without temptation
-Indeed